irfnykcr/upload_gui/README.md

-# file to text
+# file upload/download
 This project is to chunk, encrypt, compress and upload files.
-It will automatically create a folder with given input under the output directory.

-Added downloading & generating thumbnail functionality too.
+Has download & thumbnail generation functionality too.

 ## why